ben-barbier/WP-Splash-Image/readme.txt

 = 1.0.1 =
 * Correct date-input display & behavior bug
 * Add Correct French translation
-* Adding a warning when the current date is not between the dates of validities.
+* Adding a warning when the current date is not between the validity dates.
 * Compatibility with [Mystique](http://wordpress.org/extend/themes/mystique) (pb with footer and settings)

 = 1.0.0 =